DanTappan/VISCA-Game-Controller/README.md

 This program was originally based on the project https://github.com/International-Anglican-Church/visca-joystick and uses the VISCA camera library https://github.com/misterhay/VISCA-IP-Controller.
 It has been extensively rewritten to support such things as
 - a windowed interface and a Windows System Tray icon (using PySimpleGUI/PSGTray)
 - hot plugin/removal of controllers
+- support for up to 8 cameras (for use with [Blackmagic Design ATEM ISO Extreme](https://www.blackmagicdesign.com/products/atemmini))
-- integration with BitFocus Companion to automatically put selected cameras into the preview/program window when used with VMix or OBS
+- integration with BitFocus Companion to automatically put selected cameras into the preview/program window
 - additional functions for minimal whitebalance control (One Push, Auto)
 - some rearrangement of functions between buttons/joysticks/hats on the controller based on the principle of "it seemed to me to work better that way"
 - bug fixes and hardening